mattdillham/Final-Project/README.md

 Kevin and Dillon started a Zoom call around 6:45pm and stayed on until 7:55pm, Sebastian joined for the last 20 minutes.
 Slack messages were sent throughout the day.

 # Wednesday October 28th

-Sebastian and Dillon met from 6-6:30pm
+Sebastian and Dillon met from 6-6:30pm.
+The group was all present for class at 7pm

 --------
 ### Data
 --------